e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ([§12.4][s12-4], [§12.1][s12-1]).

 <a id="g-orphaned-claims"></a>**orphaned claims** — the claims of a device whose task died mid-run.
 Death is
-not detach: the roster entry and claims persist to run end, the slots hold their last-drained values, and the GUI renders the fact in the widget's provenance; recovery is between runs ([§11.3][s11-3]).
+not detach: the roster entry and claims persist to run end, the root inputs hold their last-drained values, and the GUI renders the fact in the widget's provenance; recovery is between runs ([§11.3][s11-3]).